farhiongit/message-in-the-bottle/README.md

   1. After writing a message *j* (at the writer head position), we get `[_j__]`.

 As said, the buffer is actually a ring:
-  - Reader and writer headed overflow at the beginning of the buffer when they reach its end.
+  - Reader and writer heads overflow at the beginning of the buffer when they reach its end.
   - A message is written at writer head position, after which the writer head is moved to the next position.
   - A message is read at reader head position, after which the reader head is moved to the next position.
   - The buffer is full when the writer head reaches the reader head position *after writing* (i.e. sending a message in the bottle).